 VALERIE'S CARIBBEAN HOT TODDY

-- Tiny pinch of ground cloves
+- Just a few grains of ground cloves

 - Wedge of lime